Wickham Water Meadows

 The Basics

-Toilets: Public toilets on Station Road
+Toilets: There are public toilets on Station Road.

-Parking: Free car park on Station Close off Mill Lane (Postcode: PO17 5HY - W3W: immune/feasting/snippet)
+Parking: Free car park on Station Close off Mill Lane (Postcode: PO17 5HY - W3W: ///immune.feasting.snippet)

 Wickham is a large village with plenty of charm.
 Attractive buildings surround the village square, housing independent shops and restaurants.
 Just a couple of minutes from this, you will find the water meadows; a place where families can come to picnic and play in the River Meon.
-Our walk passes by this popular spot and much of the route uses the old track of the Meon Valley Line.
+Our walk passes by this popular spot and then much of the route uses the old track of the Meon Valley Line.

 The Route

 2. Your next point of reference will be the wooden steps on your right which lead down to the water meadows.
 If you are looking to do the walk and paddle/picnic at the end, then you should not go down the steps, but carry on along the trail.
+Continue with occasional glimpses of the river and various back gardens.
+The path will narrow and eventually you will spot a golf course on either side of the path.
+Keep going until the gold course gives way to a vineyard.

 6. Follow the path as it bends to the right to arrive at the river.
 This is an excellent spot for paddling and is almost deep enough for children to actually swim in parts.
 There are a few picnic benches scattered around the grassy banks.
+To complete the walk, cross the bridge and head up the steps before turning left when you meet the Meon Valley Trail again.

 Route map for Wickham by Sally Broom on plotaroute.com